axelpale/affineplane/doc/gendocs/README.md

 - see `gendocs/prettyText.js` for keyword substitution.

 Syntax:
-- triple slash `///` to exclude comment from documentation.
+- Triple slash `///` to exclude comment from documentation.
+- Double dot `..` in the beginning of comment continues line.
+- If a parameter list contains single word, it will be `emphasised`.